kamshory/PHPMessageBroker/README.md

 # Introduction

 Sometime, you need a very lightweight message broker that would run on a system with very minimum specifications.
 On the other hand, your server is ready with the PHP runtime.
+Installing a message brokerage service with large system requirements is not your choice because you are coming from very minimal resources.

 PHPMessageBroker is 100% PHP.
 You can use MariaDB or MySQL database to ensure that message received to the receiver.
 However, you can use another DBMS by modifying a little of the sorce code.